-- 1. Except as otherwise provided in subsection 3 or NRS 281.1233, or as authorized by statute referring specifically to that position, the salary of a person employed by the State or any agency of the State must not exceed 95 percent of the salary for the office of Governor during the same period. - 2.
-As used in subsection 1, the term "salary": - (a) Includes any: - (1)Payment received by an employee for being available to work although he was not actually required to perform the work; - (2) Increase in salary provided to compensate for a rise in the cost of living; - (3) Payment received under a plan established to encourage continuity of service; and - (4) Payment received as compensation for purportedly performing additional duties. - (b) Excludes any: - (1)Payment received as compensation for overtime even if that payment is otherwise authorized by law; and - (2)Rent or utilities supplied to an employee if he is required by statute or regulation to live in a particular dwelling. - 3.
-The provisions of subsection 1 do not apply to the salaries of: - (a) Dentists and physicians employed full-time by the State; or - (b)Officers and employees of the Nevada System of Higher Education."
+1. Except as otherwise provided in subsection 3 or NRS 281.1233, or as authorized by statute referring specifically to that position, the salary of a person employed by the State or any agency of the State must not exceed 95 percent of the salary for the office of Governor during the same period.

+2. As used in subsection 1, the term "salary":

+(a) Includes any:

+(1) Payment received by an employee for being available to work although the employee was not actually required to perform the work;

+(2) Increase in salary provided to compensate for a rise in the cost of living; and

+(3) Payment received as compensation for purportedly performing additional duties.

+(b) Excludes any:

+(1) Payment received as compensation for overtime even if that payment is otherwise authorized by law; and

+(2) Rent or utilities supplied to an employee if the employee is required by statute or regulation to live in a particular dwelling.

+3. The provisions of subsection 1 do not apply to the salaries of:

+(a) Dentists and physicians employed full-time by the State; or

+(b) Officers and employees of the Nevada System of Higher Education."